Perry Rhodan: Perry Rhodan NEO in English

 In April 2021, light novel and manga publisher J-Novel Club announced Perry Rhodan NEO as one of three launch titles for its J-Novel Pulp imprint, dedicated to the best of European pulp fiction.
 Eight volumes, each containing two original German Hefte, or "episodes", have been announced.
 J-Novel Club's release uses the cover art by toi8 created for Hayakawa Publishing's 2017 release.

 In line with J-Novel Club's light novel releases, new instalments are first serialized on J-Novel Club's website over a number of weeks for subscribers.
 The first part of each volume is free for all visitors and requires no membership or subscription to read.
 Following web serialization, each volume is released as an Ebook at all major digital book retailers.
 J-Novel Club members who purchase the books directly receive textless versions of the cover art as a bonus.

+Beginning with Volume 13, the English edition features newly commissioned art by toi8.